mattearly/dmpower/README.md

 How-to use.

 1. Compile using a c++ compilier in terminal.
-2. Run 'make' while in directory.
+2. Run 'clean' then 'make' while in directory.
 3. Run ./DM-Power